montagejs/mr/test/README.md

 Verifies that the functions exported by a module are not implicitly bound to an object, albeit the exports or the module object.

-## nested

-Verifies that a module burried in a directory tree can be required.

 ## transitive

 Verifies that an exported object can be imported and exported from